 The decision was disclosed at the sixth hearing on July 6, 2018.
 Mustafa Ünal was given a 10-year and six-month prison sentence for “being a member of an armed terrorist organization.”
 The judges made no reduction in his sentence on basis that he showed no remorse and for his behavior during the trial.

 Ünal’s request for release was rejected.
 The decision was taken by a majority vote.
-Abdullah Ok, a member of the court, wrote a concurring opinion.
-Judge Ok said Mustafa Ünal’s release should have been decided, but he should have been punished for “the violation of the Constitution.”
+A member of the court, wrote a concurring opinion.
+Judge, said Mustafa Ünal’s release should have been decided, but he should have been punished for “the violation of the Constitution.”

 The verdict about Ünal was approved by the Court of Appeal.
 Accordingly, The Court of Appeal did not detect any illegitimacy for the punishment of him on charge of “being a member of a terrorist organization.”
 The Court also ruled for the continuation of his detention.